MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-envelope-reserved-resources.md

           sideEffects: None
 ```

-## Propagating an Envelope ConfigMap from Hub cluster to Member cluster:
+## Propagating an Envelope ConfigMap from Hub cluster to Member cluster

 We will now apply the example envelope object above on our hub cluster.
 Then we use a ClusterResourcePlacement object to propagate the resource from hub to a member cluster named kind-cluster-1.

-## CRP spec:
+### CRP spec

 ```
 spec: